Dawn Aitchison

 • Using the Here & Now in Supervision

 I qualified with a BA Hons.
 Degree in Fine Art with Qualified Teacher Status from Warwick University in 1992.
 Before I trained as a counsellor, I spent twenty years employed as a primary school teacher.
 I believe this experience has given me valuable insights into what it is like to work in a challenging environment; highlighting how vital the act of creating space can be for wellbeing.
-I create space in my life through singing in a choir, playing and listening to music, walking, gardening, painting and glass making.
+I create space in my life through singing in a choir, playing and listening to music, walking, gardening, painting, pottery and glass making.

 I hope I can help you to express your creativity in a way that is meaningful for you so that you can bring about effective change in your life and enhance your wellbeing.